VladislavVoskoboinik/VladislavVoskoboinik/README.md

 - 👋 Hi, I’m @VladislavVoskoboinik
-- 👀 I’m interested in python development, AI in finance, ML
+- 👀 I’m interested in python development, AI, math, c++
-- 🌱 I’m currently learning data analys
+- 🌱 I’m currently learning telegram bots, python
-- 📫 How to reach me 2007.5v.voskoboinik.vladislav@gmail.com

 <!---
 VladislavVoskoboinik/VladislavVoskoboinik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.